rhoar-shootout/rhoar-vertx/README.md

 * [VirtualBox](http://www.virtualbox.org) (On Windows/MacOS)

 ### Launching The Application In "Development" Mode
-> The Maven Vert.x Plugin allows you to run the application in a mode where any changes to the code
-> will cause a recompile and redeploy automatically.
-This allows you to do quick near-realtime
+The Maven Vert.x Plugin allows you to run the application in a mode where any changes to the code will cause a recompile and redeploy automatically.
+This allows you to do quick near-realtime development work
-> development work
 ```
 git clone https://github.com/rhoar-shootout/rhoar-vertx.git
+cd rhoar-vertx
-mvn -T 5 clean compile vertx:run
+mvn -T 4 compile vertx:run -pl noun,adjective,insult,ui
 ```
+> This will actually cause 4 instances of Maven to run in separate processes.
+> Each Maven process will monitor it's own sub-module for changes.
+When
+> changes are detected, the sub-module will rebuild and redeploy.

 ### Launching The Application Using MiniShift
 * On Linux